1955 college football season: Orange Blossom Classic

 Prior to the integration of sports teams, Miami Orange Bowl stadium hosted the New Year's Day game of the same name, and a December game for historically black colleges, the Orange Blossom Classic.
-Grambling State (9–0–0) and Florida A & M University (8–0–1) met to determine the best Negro college football team in the nation, with Grambling winning 28–21.
+Grambling (9–0) and Florida A&M (8–0–1) met to determine the best Negro college football team in the nation, with Grambling winning, 28–21.